comrumino/cpp-coursework/notes.md

 * tightly/loosely coupled systems, rather vauge term to describe the MIMD group.
 Shared-memory ~ tightly and distributed/wan/lan ~ loosely
 * concurrent assignment, `x, y = y, x`
 * [stack unwinding](http://www.stroustrup.com/except89.pdf), when an exception is thrown find a handling in the call chain.
+* CODEC, comes from "code/decode" (similar to MODEM which comes from "Modulator/Demodulator")

 ## Condensed quarter one
 * `for (auto element = values.begin(); element != values.end(); ++element) ` st auto `vector::iterator` or `const_iterator`